ljsinclair/featurebase-docs/docs/sql-preview/sql-preview-home.md

 ---
-title: SQL-preview home    # Page title that appears in nav
+title: SQL-preview    # Page title that appears in nav
 layout: default
 has_children: true      # L2 pages appear beneath page in nav
 nav_order: 9            # position in nav